rbasina/meetara-lab/memory-bank/progress.md

 - ✅ Completion milestones documented
 - ✅ Memory bank structure perfected

+### July 9, 2025 - Training Pipeline Refactoring and Data Generation Complete (Milestone Achieved)
+- **Achieved**: Full refactoring of the training pipeline to be config-driven, supporting real, simulated, and synthetically realistic data generation.
+- **Achieved**: Successful end-to-end execution of the training pipeline for a domain (`shopping`) with synthetic data generation.
+- **Achieved**: Raw structured data and raw trained models are correctly stored in `data/production/training/` and `data/production/trained/` (or `data/dev/` for simulation).
+- **Achieved**: GGUF files are generated with multiple quantization techniques and stored in `models/production/D_domain_specific/` (or `models/dev/`).
+- **Achieved**: Comprehensive logging and session summaries provide detailed insights into the training process, including performance metrics and quality validation.
+- **Status**: Ready to proceed to the next chapter of MeeTARA Lab development.

 ## 🎯 **WHAT'S LEFT TO BUILD:**

 ### **Phase 1: GGUF Inference Integration**